Structure and Curriculum

 - Interns rotate on inpatient general medicine services, including a night float rotation.

-- Interns have the opportunity to rotate for several months on subspecialty electives.
+- Interns have the opportunity to rotate 2-4 weeks on subspecialty electives.

 - Participation in a continuous quality improvement project is required.